 History of Trusts

-History of Trusts – trusts are viewed by many as one of the most innovative legal instruments ever devised.
-Trusts historically expanded property rights and circumvented onerous prohibitions and confiscations by the state.
-At its most basic, a trust is simply an agreement between two people.
+Trusts are viewed by many as one of the most innovative legal instruments ever devised.
+They historically expanded property rights and circumvented onerous prohibitions and confiscations by the state.
+At its most basic, a trust is simply a contract, or agreement between two people.
 It describes ownership, the benefits and the management of property or wealth.

-In the Roman Republic citizens were prohibited by law from transferring property or wealth at death to certain classes of people, such as unmarried persons, childless couples, slaves, or foreigners.
-To get around these rules, “fideicommissum” (a trust) was invented to circumvent strict inheritance laws.
+In the Roman Republic citizens were prohibited by law from transferring property or wealth at death to certain classes of people – such as unmarried persons, childless couples, slaves, or foreigners.
+To get around these rules, “fideicommissa” (trust) was invented to circumvent strict inheritance laws.
 These agreements were often oral and held in secrecy because their mere existence could lead to confiscation of property.
 As such, they were initially unenforceable by law.

 Over time, this new device evolved and the mechanism slowly became a part of law.
 Yet initially, if a beneficiary acknowledged their secret participation in a trust to the state, he could keep one half of the benefit.